ludwig-ai/ludwig/CONTRIBUTING.md

    To do that, edit the file `requirements_extra.txt` and comment out the line that begins with `horovod`.
 After that, please execute the long `pip install` command given in the previous step.
 With these work-around provisions, your installation should run to completion successfully.
-If you are still having difficulty, please reach out with the specifics of your environment in [Slack](https://join.slack.com/t/ludwig-ai/shared_invite/zt-mrxo87w6-DlX5~73T2B4v_g6jj0pJcQ).
+If you are still having difficulty, please reach out with the specifics of your environment in [Slack](https://join.slack.com/t/ludwig-ai/shared_invite/zt-mrxo87w6-DlX5~73T2B4v_g6jj0pJcQ) and someone from the Ludwig Community will assist you.

 Make sure to not forget to install and run `pre-commit`: